English ship Assistance (1650): Service after 1687 Rebuild

 She was commissioned in July 1687 under Captain Lawrence Wright until 1689.
 In 1690 she was under Captain Richard Keigwin in the West Indies.
 Captain Keigwin died on 21 June 1690.
 She was under Captain Francis Maynard through 1691/92. in 1693 Captain Phineas Bowles took command for a Newfoundland convoy.
 Captain Edward Littlejohn took command in 1694 for the English Channel and cruising.
 During 1695/96 she was under Captain Thomas Robinson for service in the North Sea.
 Captain James Davidson in 1697 escorted a convoy to Iceland.
 In 1700 she was taken in hand for a rebuilt at Deptford.

 Rebuild at Deptford Dockyard 1699

 She was ordered on 29 April 1699 to be rebuilt at Deptford Dockyard under the guidance of Master Shipwright Samuel Miller.
 She was floated out of dock in 1699.
 Her dimensions were gundeck 119 ft 7 in with 103 ft 4 in keel for tonnage with a breadth of 33 ft 3 in and a depth of hold of 12 ft 0 in.
 Her tonnage was 607 62/94 tons.

-Her gun armament in accordance with the 1703 establishment was 48 guns and consisted of twenty/eighteen 12-pounder guns on the lower deck (LD), twenty/eighteen 6-pounder guns on the upper deck, four 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the Foc'x'le (Fc).
+Her gun armament in accordance with the 1703 establishment was 48 guns and consisted of twenty/eighteen 12-pounder guns on the lower deck (LD), twenty/eighteen 6-pounder guns on the upper deck, four 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the foc's'le (Fc).